molgenis/molgenis-r-armadillo/adr/0006-file-format.md

 #### Advantages
 - You can use native `R` components to get the data available for your analysis
-- You can implement resources fairly easy in `.RData` files
+- You can implement resources fairly easy in `.RData` or `rds` files

 #### Disadvantages
 - It uses large amounts of data per user when loading large files.
 Which means you can not work with a large number of users at the same time on the Armadillo.